crehmann/Diwire/README.md

 ### Features
 * Lightweight IoC Container
-* Supports Singleton and Transient lifetime
+* Supports Singleton and Transient lifetime scope

 ### Limitations
 * Only a single constructor (public or internal) is supported